Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/manual-lifecycle-implementation.md

 {% tab title="iOS (Swift)" %}
 #### Swift

-Start Lifecycle data collection by calling `lifecycleStart:` from within the callback of the `ACPCore::start:` method in your app's `application:didFinishLaunchingWithOptions:` delegate method.
+Start Lifecycle data collection by calling `lifecycleStart:` from the callback of the `ACPCore::start:` method in your app's `application:didFinishLaunchingWithOptions:` delegate method.

 {% hint style="warning" %} If your iOS application supports background capabilities, your `application:didFinishLaunchingWithOptions:` method might be called when iOS launches your app in the background.
-If you do not want background launches to count towards your lifecycle metrics, then `lifecycleStart:` should only be called when the application state is not equal to `UIApplicationStateBackground`. {% endhint %}
+If you do not want background launches to count towards your lifecycle metrics, `lifecycleStart:` should only be called when the application state is not equal to `UIApplicationStateBackground`. {% endhint %}

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {